study-czx/HNetPa-DTI/README.md

-HNetGO-DTI:A drug-target interaction prediction framework based on drug-protein-disease heterogeneous network and gene ontology annotations
+HNetPa-DTI:A drug-target interaction prediction framework based on drug-protein-disease heterogeneous network and gene ontology annotations
 ====

 The environment of HNetGO-DTI